 Degree Students (explanation for a Degree Student)

 Non-EU/EEA citizens are required to pay tuition.
 The tuition fee differs slightly from programme to programme.
 Check the section below about the prices to find the exact price of the Faculty you want to register for.

-As a full degree student you must pay the first year’s tuition before arrival.
+As a full degree student you must pay the first semester’s tuition before arrival.

 Guest students (explanation for a Guest Student)